KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-dice.md

 The `dice` smart contract allows for a decentralized `dice` game on a blockchain.
 The `dice` smart contract is essentially a simple, but fully functional decentralized application (dApp).

-It also useful as a demonstration chain, as it shows how CryptoConditions allows the combination of real-time gameplay with blockchain-enforced provably random entropy.
+It also useful as a demonstration chain, as it shows how Crypto Conditions allows the combination of real-time gameplay with blockchain-enforced provably random entropy.

 `dice` is a simple gambling game, where one node creates a "house" contract, with seed funds and other parameters, and other users place bets within the indicated parameters.
 Winners and losers are determined by blockchain-supported random entropy.

-The "house" node should be running the [`dicestatus`](../010-cryptoconditions/120-cc-dice.html#dicestatus) method at a regular frequency.
+The "house" node should be running the [`dicestatus`](../cryptoconditions/cc-dice.html#dicestatus) method at a regular frequency.
 This method finishes unfinished bets and facilitates entropy.

-To create a "house" contract, use [`dicefund`](../010-cryptoconditions/120-cc-dice.html#dicefund) to initiate the contract, and then add several utxos to the fund with [`diceaddfunds`](../010-cryptoconditions/120-cc-dice.html#diceaddfunds).
+To create a "house" contract, use [`dicefund`](../cryptoconditions/cc-dice.html#dicefund) to initiate the contract, and then add several utxos to the fund with [`diceaddfunds`](../cryptoconditions/cc-dice.html#diceaddfunds).

-Once the contract is created and funded, users can place a bet using [`dicebet`](../010-cryptoconditions/120-cc-dice.html#dicebet).
+Once the contract is created and funded, users can place a bet using [`dicebet`](../cryptoconditions/cc-dice.html#dicebet).

-Anyone can execute a [`dicefinish`](../010-cryptoconditions/120-cc-dice.html#dicefinish) rpc call after the contract's time expires.
+Anyone can execute a [`dicefinish`](../cryptoconditions/cc-dice.html#dicefinish) rpc call after the contract's time expires.
 This prevents the "house" node from cheating by going offline.

 ## diceaddfunds